-City of Tuscaloosa Mayor Walter Maddox presented his recommendation for the fiscal year 2016 operating budgets at tonight’s City Council meeting.
+City of Tuscaloosa Mayor Walt Maddox presented his recommendation for the fiscal year 2018 operating budgets at tonight’s City Council meeting.
 The budgets include the general fund and the water and sewer fund.

 Specific comments and recommendations include:

-- The 2016 budget includes a $1 adjustment on garbage rates in October 2015 and a 2 percent increase in water and sewer rates, which would be the lowest percentage increase in recent years.
+- The 2018 budget includes a $1 adjustment on residential and $2 on non-residential garbage and trash rates and a 3 percent increase in water and sewer rates.

 For a complete review of the proposed budget, click here.